lilkingjr1/simplemysql/README.md

 ```

 ## getAll(table, fields[], where[], order[], limit[])
 Get multiple records from a table given a condition (or no condition).
-The resultant rows are returned as a list of namedtuples. `None` is returned if no record(s) can be found.
+The resultant rows are returned as a list of dictionaries. `None` is returned if no record(s) can be found.

 ```python
 # get multiple rows based on a parametrized condition